propavingk/SlotDrift/SECURITY.md

    any crash is treated as a bug.
 2. **Resource consumption.** A very large export consumes memory for the record list and the per-slot maps.
-There is no streaming mode yet; a
+There is no streaming mode yet; a multi-gigabyte export is not a supported input today.
+3. **Terminal output.** Slot numbers, leader names and blockhashes are printed as they appear in the input.
+If your export contains control